Last Updated on

 What Are the Chances of Misdiagnosed Miscarriage?

-Misconceptions Regarding Misdiagnosed Miscarriage
+FAQs About Misdiagnosed Miscarriage

 While a foetal heartbeat is crucial, the position of the baby and the angle of the ultrasound device play a massive role in detecting it.
 An absent heartbeat can be spotted after a week when some adjustments have taken place within.
 The foetal heart is supposed to be visible at six weeks on the ultrasound, if it is absent, the pregnant woman is asked to wait for at least two weeks before checking for it again.

 A high hCG level could also be present due to an ectopic pregnancy when the uterine pregnancy is too small to be detected on an ultrasound.

-How to Ensure Your Miscarriage Has Not Been Misdiagnosed?
+How to Ensure Your Miscarriage Has Not Been Misdiagnosed

 Also Read: Early Miscarriage: Causes & Symptoms